InkAurora/educblue/API.md

 ### Update Progress

 **POST** `/progress/:courseId/:sectionId/:contentId`
-**Authentication Required**
+**Authentication Required** (Student enrolled in course, Course Instructor, or Admin)

 Update progress for a specific content item.
+Users can update progress if they are:

+- Enrolled in the course (students)
+- The course instructor
+- Admin users

 **Request Body:**